Kalvari-class submarine (2015): Add-on programme

-As of 7 July 2025, the cost negotiations was completed and the documents have been submitted.
-However, on 27 July 2025, reports suggested that the Indian Navy has proposed a follow-on deal for three additional Project-75 (India) submarines instead of pursuing the P-75 (add-on) programme for three upgraded Scorpène-class submarines.
-If approved by the CCS, this follow-on deal is expected to be finalised within a year of the original contract, which is expected to be finalised by this fiscal year.
+Though the cost negotiations were completed with the documents submitted by 7 July 2025, a report on 27 July suggested that the Indian Navy has proposed a follow-on deal for three Project-75 (India) submarines instead of pursuing the P-75 (add-on) programme for three upgraded Scorpène-class submarines.
+If approved by the CCS, the P-75(I) follow-on deal could be finalised within a year of the original P-75(I) contract, which would be finalised by fiscal year 2025–26.
 As a result, no further orders for Scorpène submarines are anticipated.
 The Navy favours the P-75(I) class due to its superior stealth, advanced capabilities, and the lack of an operational AIP system in the Scorpène, which is based on an older-generation design.

-A report published on 14 October states that the Indian Navy now considers the design of P-75I submarines ahead by a generation.
-While the government has not officially "scrapped" the deal, the project is not being pursued as per a top government official.
+A report published on 14 October states that the Indian Navy considered the P-75I design a generation ahead of the Scorpène.
+While the government had not officially "scrapped" the deal yet, the project is not being pursued as per a top government official.
+The Navy is "not keen" in the deal as of March 2026, though Naval Group has re-affirmed its support to the project.